 Here are a few steps you can take to become more comfortable with sales:

-- The best business developers I know have learned how to mentally re-frame sales as an act of service.
+- Sales is service.
+The best business developers I know have learned how to mentally re-frame sales as an act of service.
 They view their offering as a must-have and deliver their message with relentless evangelism.These are the people to emulate, because they believe in what they sell just as passionately as those who believe in how they serve.

-- If you feel reluctant to develop your sales skills, don't expect overnight success.
+- Baby Steps.
+If you feel reluctant to develop your sales skills, don't expect overnight success.
 Sales skills must be exercised to become stronger, so take baby steps in an aspirational direction.
 Determine a business development risk you are comfortable taking, where the downside is low, if for no other reason than to exercise your skill.
 Take that step, then re-assess and continue.
 Eventually you will find yourself more and more comfortable with the sales process.